visit-dav/visit/src/doc/data_into_visit/Intro.rst

 If you are using an existing format that we support, then it is just matter of opening the file.
 VisIt_ uses file extensions to determine the type of reader to use.
 If your files don't have the correct extension you can force VisIt_ to use a specific reader.
 If you don't already have an existing file format or VisIt_ doesn't support your format, there are two routes you can take.
-One, is to use one of the existing formats and the other is to write your own database reader.
+One is to use one of the existing formats and the other is to write your own database reader.

 The database readers can be categorized into the following groups: